Archivist of the United States: Background and role

 By means of the Office of the Federal Register, the National Archives also publishes documents of the Executive Branch, such as presidential proclamations and executive orders, retaining custody of the original signed documents.
-NARA also has many duties regarding the preservation of presidential papers and materials.
+The National Archives also has many duties regarding the preservation of presidential papers and materials.

-In all United States presidential elections, the Archivist of the United States also has duties concerning the custody of Electoral College documents, such as certificates of ascertainment declaring the names of the presidential electors chosen in each state, and of the certificates of vote produced by the electors of each state.
+In all United States presidential elections, the archivist also has duties concerning the custody of Electoral College documents, such as certificates of ascertainment declaring the names of the presidential electors chosen in each state, and of the certificates of vote produced by the electors of each state.
 In practice, these administrative responsibilities are delegated to the Director of the Federal Register.

 Archivists of the United States

+The following persons served as the Archivist of the United States: